Why AI Training Work Still Needs Expert Intelligence for Frontier Models

 Reinforcement learning creates some of the fastest-growing opportunities for workers as companies deploy chatbots and AI assistants that continuously improve through human feedback loops.

-5. Human-in-the-Loop (HITL) and Reinforcement Learning from Human Feedback (RLHF)
+5. Human-in-the-Loop (HITL) and Reinforcement learning from human feedback (RLHF)

-Reinforcement Learning from Human Feedback (RLHF) keeps you embedded even after initial deployment.
-In RLHF, you compare multiple AI responses, identify biased language, escalate policy violations, and provide ongoing guidance to improve real-world model behavior.
+You correct AI mistakes, guide model behavior, and evaluate outputs before they reach millions of users.
+In RLHF specifically, you compare multiple AI responses, identify biased language, escalate policy violations, and provide ongoing guidance to improve real-world model behavior.

 This work grows alongside large language models and directly shapes user-facing AI systems.